-If we have a look at architectural sculpture, we encounter a similar trend towards vaguely classicising, naturalistic figures, furnished with attributes and drapery and adorning historicist classicising or Neo-Renaissance edifices.
-In Germany, Wilhelm Haverkamp (the later teacher of Renée Sintenis), contributed the allegories of Religion and Administration to the façade decoration of the Charlottenburg town hall in Berlin.
-The sculptors Eduard Beyrer and Arthur Storch designed statues for the exterior of a girls' secondary school in Bavaria (Dalberg School in Aschaffenburg, 1906 and a little thereafter).
-The contrast to the sculptures in Hagen, executed five years later, is marked: the Empress Kunigunde, for example, is chastely draped, displays signs of her office (crown, model of a church).
-Steger's statue is not identified as anybody: she is not a historical or mythical figure nor is she an allegory or a classical muse.
+If we have a look at architectural sculpture specifically, we encounter a similar trend towards vaguely classicising, naturalistic figures, furnished with attributes and drapery and adorning historicist classicising or Neo-Renaissance edifices.
+In Germany, Wilhelm Haverkamp (later the teacher of Sintenis), contributed the allegories of Religion and Administration to the façade decoration of the Charlottenburg town hall in Berlin.
+Eduard Beyrer and Arthur Storch designed statues for the exterior of a girls' secondary school in Bavaria (Dalberg School in Aschaffenburg, around 1906).
+The contrast with the Hagen theatre sculptures, executed five years later, is marked: the Dalberg School's Empress Kunigunde, for example, is chastely draped and displays signs of her office (crown and church model).
+Steger's statues are not identified as anybody: they are neither historical nor mythical figures nor are they allegories or classical muses.
 What both types share, however, is their attachment to the façade.
-Each appears to have been fashioned in the studio and installed later; they display differences in material and texture from their surrounds.
-And they are positioned on plinths and vertically places against pilasters.
-The same goes for the Charlottenburg town hall, and to name another example, for the New Town Hall in Bremen of 1913.
-Some of Julius Seidler's façade sculptures are nude figures but they are clearly shown as allegorical.
+Each work appears to have been fashioned in the studio and installed later; they display differences in material and texture from their surrounds.
+And they are positioned on plinths and vertically placed against pilasters.
+The same goes for the Charlottenburg town hall, and to name another example, for the façade of the New Town Hall in Bremen of 1913. adorned with nude stone allegories by Julius Seidler.

-The situation of the Municipal Theatre in Hagen is comparable to Jacob Epstein's 1908 commission for the façade of the British Medical Association at the Strand in London.
-In a similarly performed outrage against modern art as obscene, members of the public campaigned against these publicly visible figures.
-When parts of the sculptures fell off, the BMA decided to have any protruding parts of the sculptures chiselled off for supposed health and safety reasons.

-Hagen was not a particularly artistic centre before the advent of the twentieth century and the foundation of the Folkwang Museum, Europe's first museum of contemporary art, by Karl Ernst Osthaus.
-Osthaus initiated what became known as the 'Hagen Impulse', an intense modernist moment of activity within architecture, sculpture, public art and museum curatorship in the town.
-The Folkwang Museum soon became known beyond the borders of the region, nationally and internationally.
-Osthaus organised a touring exhibition to the United States.
-In 19XX, Osthaus opened a sister museum to the Folkwang, the Museum für Kunst in Handel und Gewerbe (CHECK) [the museum for art in trade and industry].
-He started a shop window competition and was involved in numerous other activities to bring art to the people.
-He was above all convinced that the public would benefit from being educated in the arts, that this was best done in the industrial provinces rather than Berlin, and that art and applied art went hand in hand.

-Osthaus was instrumental in bringing Steger to Hagen and the prime mover behind her commission for the theatre.
-He was also key in lobbying to keep the statues in situ.
-In response to the attempt to remove the sculptures, Osthaus mobilised his connections and influence immediately; he wrote to friends and colleagues who were renowned curators and museum directors elsewhere and published their responses as the authoritative voice of art experts.
-All voted in favour of keeping the sculptures.

 For a while, Steger's Hagen sojourn left an imprint on her reception.
-The Berlin poet Else Lasker-Schüler published a poem about her friend, entitled 'Milly Steger', in 1916; it contained the lines:
+Poet Else Lasker-Schüler published a poem about her friend, entitled 'Milly Steger', in 1916; it contained the lines:

 'Milly Steger is a tamer,